Code-Institute-Submissions/Dimifabbridf96-django-streaming-music-app_DecResub/README.md

 * Tested in models the actual creation of a string from the song model contained the song title

-# Deployment

-This project was deployed using Code Institute's mock terminal for Heroku.

 # Credits